 Once you’ve finished lunch, rent a bike and ride to Beacon Hill Park.
 Beacon Hill Park is a beautiful spot for a ride, especially on a fall afternoon.
 The leaves were starting to change colors and the park was filled with ducks, owls, and peacocks!
 There are many little ponds and bridges to explore.
 Find the Moss Lady, sleeping under the trees in the park.
 Bike rentals start at $8 an hour and they have many trails for you to explore.

-If you haven’t already done so, head back down to the Parliament building once the sun has set to view the Parliament lights.
+If you haven’t already done so, head back down to Victoria’s Parliament building once the sun has set to view the Parliament lights.
 The entire building is outlined in white-bulb lights, no matter the time of year!

 Next to the Parliament is the Fairmont Empress Hotel.
 Head inside and grab a night-cap.
 Walk around the hotel grounds, it looks like a castle!